Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Everything you need to know before buying real estate is included in our Mexico Property Pack

-1) The real estate sector in Mexico projects a massive 652 billion pesos investment
+1) Mexico's real estate sector anticipates a massive 652 billion pesos investment

-The real estate sector in Mexico is buzzing with a 652 billion pesos investment wave.
+Mexico's real estate sector is buzzing with activity, thanks to a massive 652 billion pesos investment on the horizon.

-Sources: The Latinvestor, Tao Mexico, LATAM FDI, Rio Times Online
+Sources: Tao Mexico, LATAM FDI, Rio Times Online

-2) Residential and vacation properties in Mexico’s tourist hotspots are in explosive demand
+2) Demand for residential and vacation properties in Mexico’s tourist hotspots is booming

 Residential and vacation properties in Mexico's tourist hotspots are in explosive demand.

-3) Nearshoring foreign companies are kicking unprecedented real estate demand in Mexico
+3) Nearshoring foreign companies are driving unprecedented real estate demand in Mexico

 Mexico is experiencing a real estate boom thanks to nearshoring.